-Azion’s Network Layer Protection allows you to create lists based on the network IP/CIDR, user location or Autonomous System (ASN), or use automatic lists maintained and updated by Azion, such as a Tor network address list.
-With this, you can block, monitor suspicious behavior or apply restrictions, such as access limit.
+Network Layer Protection is an Edge Firewall module that allows you to create lists based on the network IP/CIDR, user location (countries), Autonomous System Number (ASN), or use automatic lists maintained and updated by Azion, such as the Azion IP Tor Exit Nodes list.

-It is a programmable security perimeter where you get your network layer protection at the edge from all inbound and outbound traffic.
+Network Layer Protection has a programmable security perimeter, where you configure Network Layer Protection, at the edge, from all inbound and outbound traffic.

-When activating the Network Layer Protection module in Main Settings of a Rule Set in Edge Firewall, the Conditions (criteria) and behaviors will be enabled in the Rules Engine tab of the Rule Set.
+When activating the Network Layer Protection module in the Main Settings of an Edge Firewall Rule Set, the conditions (criteria) and commands (behavior) will be enabled in the Rules Engine tab of the Edge Firewall Rule Set.

-The conditions (criteria) available with the activation of the Network Layer Protection module are:
+The criteria available with the activation of the Network Layer Protection module are:

 And the behaviors are:

-Use the Network Criteria to create rules with lists based on the network, user location or ASN, or use ready-to-use lists that are kept up-to-date by Azion itself, such as the outbound addresses of the Tor Network Azion IP Tor Exit Nodes.
-You can block, monitor suspicious behavior or apply restrictions according to the chosen behavior.
+Network criteria, to create rules with Network Lists, based on the network, user location, or ASN, or use ready-to-use lists that are kept up-to-date by Azion itself.
+You can also monitor and block suspicious behavior, or even apply restrictions according to the chosen behavior.

-Origin Shield is an Azion Network Layer Protection add-on.
-You will be able to create a security perimeter for your origin infrastructure, be it a cloud, hosting provider, or even your own data center.
+Origin Shield is an Azion Network Layer Protection add-on that allows you to create security perimeters for your origin infrastructure, be it a cloud, hosting provider, or even your own data center.
 With this service, your origin will be able to restrict access only to specific IP addresses of our network and block any other access to your origin.

-Our IP list may change frequently, but after updating it, we will only put the new servers into production for those using the Origin Shield add-on 7 days after the list is published.
-You can also track and trace the changes made to the list through the History of the Real-Time Manager.
-There, you can find which IP’s have been added or deleted from the list.
+Azion’s IP list may change frequently, but after updating it, the new servers will only be put into production for those using the Origin Shield add-on 7 days after the list is published.
+You can also track and trace the changes made to the list through the History in RTM.
+There, you can find which IPs have been added or deleted from the list.

 Our quarantine process allows you to add new addresses one week in advance, which means that whenever a new address is added to the list, it will be on standby for seven days before being activated, giving you that time to update your firewall rules.